varshini-gurushankar/varshini-gurushankar/README.md

 outside of coding, I enjoy spending time at the beach, playing badminton, and exploring new genres of music.

-💌 Connect with me on [LinkedIn](https://www.linkedin.com/in/your-linkedin)
+💌 connect with me on [LinkedIn](https://www.linkedin.com/in/your-linkedin)
-📫 Questions?
-Reach me at [varshinigurushankar15@gmail.com](mailto:varshinigurushankar15@gmail.com)
+📫 questions? reach me at [varshinigurushankar15@gmail.com](mailto:varshinigurushankar15@gmail.com)